Skip to content

 Back to Blog

-high severity May 28, 2026 · scope unconfirmed
+high severity May 28, 2026 · 3 min read Unverified claim — what this is

 AKM Listed by everest Ransomware Group

-On May 28, 2026, the Everest ransomware group added AKM to its public leak site, confirming that the company’s internal files had been exfiltrated during a ransomware attack.
+On May 28, 2026, the Everest ransomware group added AKM to its public leak site, claiming that the company’s internal files had been exfiltrated during a ransomware attack.
 The number of people whose personal information appears in the stolen data remains unknown, but anyone whose records were held by AKM could be affected.

 Public reporting indicates that Everest listed AKM on its leak portal on May 28, 2026.
 The group claims to have taken internal files during a ransomware incident.
 No specific volume of records or exact list of exposed data types has been published on the leak site.
 Available reporting describes the incident as a classic ransomware operation involving both encryption and data theft for extortion.